alda-lang/alda/README.md

     cd alda
     boot play --file test/examples/awobmolg.alda --pre-buffer 3000

+> NOTE: The first time you run the `boot play` task, you may need to wait a minute for the FluidR3 MIDI soundfont dependency (~141 MB) to download.
+Alda uses this soundfont in order to make your JVM's MIDI instruments sound a lot nicer.
+If you'd prefer to skip this step and use your JVM's default soundfont instead, include the `--stock` flag (i.e. `boot play --stock --file ...`).

 You can also execute arbitrary Alda code, like this:

     boot play --code "piano: c6 d12 e6 g12~4"